 - Ringing in the ears

 Another important fact to know about whiplash: the symptoms don’t always manifest right away.
-It can take hours for inflammation from whiplash to fully set in, meaning you might think you’re okay right after the accident but have serious pain later.
+It can take hours for inflammation from whiplash to fully set in, meaning you might think you’re okay right after the accident in Brunswick but have serious pain later.

 If you experience whiplash after a car accident, see a doctor right away—even if your pain is mild.
 And if you don’t have any pain at all, until the next day, see a doctor as soon as you experience any pain.
 This is very important for ensuring your whiplash injuries are included in your insurance claim.
 Having a record that you saw a doctor and were treated for the whiplash will help demonstrate it’s true damage from the accident.